 Developers start by cloning the central repository.
 In their own local copies of the project, they edit files and commit changes as they would with SVN; however, these new commits are stored locally - they’re completely isolated from the central repository.
 This lets developers defer synchronizing upstream until they’re at a convenient break point.

 To publish changes to the official project, developers "push" their local

-master branch to the central repository.
+main branch to the central repository.
 This is the equivalent of

 svn commit, except that it adds all of the local commits that aren’t already in the central